cvneves/ILS-SP-CVRP/README.md

 A matheuristic approach for the Capacitated Vehicle Routing Problem.
 Test [[1]](#1).
 Sei [[2]](#2).

 ### Requirements and usage
 Both GCC 9.4.0 and [IBM CPLEX 20.1](https://www.ibm.com/products/ilog-cplex-optimization-studio) are required to compile the code.
 The latter may be obtained freely through an academic license.
 The makefile is configured to import the CPLEX libraries from their default installation folder (`/opt/ibm/ILOG/CPLEX_StudioXXX`).
-Nevertheless, importing them from a different folder, as well as using prior versions, should require minor changes in the makefile only.
+Nevertheless, importing them from a different folder, as well as using prior versions of the solver, should require minor changes in the makefile only.

 Once this repository is cloned, the code should be compiled by